xinwenfu/VChat_KSTET_DLL/README.md

 		<img src="Images/I16.png" width=600>

-   2. Set a breakpoint at the desired address (Right click).
+   2. Set a breakpoint at the desired address (right-click).

 		<img src="Images/I17.png" width=600>

-   3. Run the [exploit3.py](./SourceCode/exploit5.py) program till an overflow occurs (See EIP/ESP and stack changes), you should be able to tell by the black text at the bottom the the screen that says `Breakpoint at ...`.
+   3. Run the [exploit3.py](./SourceCode/exploit5.py) program until an overflow occurs (See EIP/ESP and stack changes), you should be able to tell by the black text at the bottom the screen that says `Breakpoint at ...`.

 		<img src="Images/I18.png" width=600>